(Close this window to return to the previous page)

 Ten years later, in 1722, Michael received a grant for 636 acres of land on Town Run, near Negro Run, in Stafford County.
 In 1723 he sold the 248 acres purchased in 1712,

-to Augustine Washington, father of George Washington
+to Augustine Washington, father of George Washington.

 In 1724 he purchased a grant of 422 acres which adjoined the 636 acres he had purchased in 1722.

-1723 tax list documents Michael Dermont and a son Michael, Jr., and a grandson William Miller,
+A 1723 tax list documents Michael Dermont and a son Michael, Jr., and a grandson William Miller,

 who were both 13 at the time.